Building a company worth working at

 Opened “MOSt Place,” multipurpose space for the employees

-In 2020, “MOSt Place,” a multipurpose space for our employees was opened in the Head Office building in Shiba and also in Hiranomachi building based on the concept of “improving productivity” and “stimulating communication.”
+“MOSt Place,” multipurpose spaces for our employees, have been set up in the head office building in Shiba and also in the Hiranomachi building based on the concept of “improving productivity” and “stimulating communication.”
 It was designed as a space that sparks new ideas and inspirations, a space in which a variety of employees can mix and mingle, and a space where you can chill out.
 The space can be utilized flexibly, whether for meetings, working remotely or events in after-hours.
 We aspire to make it a place where each employee can unleash his/her potential and generate innovation.

 Private Lounge is for small groups or to concentrate in solitude.